Are you familiar with ramen soups?

 Hey, does this method sound somewhat familiar to you then?

-Well yes!
-Because this technique is the one I also use to make my prawn ramen soup!
-First pan fry whatever protein you are using and start building up your soup base from there.
+Because this technique is the one I also use to make my prawn ramen soup recipe!
+First pan fry whatever protein you are using and then start building up your soup base from there.

 I can assure you: once you have made this prawn broth or at least have used those heads and scales for any type of dish, then you will never throw them away again without using them for another dish because you will love it.